 The three year clinical training programme is recognised as meeting the entry criteria for the speciality FFD examinations held by the Faculty of Dentistry, Royal College of Surgeons in Ireland.

 Applicants will be considered only if they have held a primary dental qualification for at least two years.
 The MFD/MFDS or equivalent is desirable, and mandatory for some courses.
 Normally, up to 12 months should have been spent working in hospital practice.
 Good communication skills in English are essential.
-Minimum requirements are an IELTS score of 6.5 or TOEFL score of 230 computer based, 570 paper based, 88 internet based.
+Minimum requirements are an IELTS (academic version) score of 7 (with no individual band below 7) or TOEFL score of 230 computer based, 570 paper based, 88 internet based.